Staff

 Alya Al Mashhadani, Para-Professional

-Alya Al mashhadani has a Bachelor’s degree in Early Childhood from the University of Baghdad.
+Alya Al Mashhadani has a Bachelor’s degree in Early Childhood from the University of Baghdad.
 She taught kindergarten for four years in Baghdad, Iraq.
-She was a lead teacher at Head start, Utah.
-She enjoys reading, listens to music, meditating, and travel.
+She was a lead teacher at Head Start, Utah.
+She enjoys reading, listening to music, meditating, and traveling.

 Chelsea Diem, Reading